jmtyszka/bidskit/README.md

 docker run -it -v /PATH_TO_YOUR_RAW_DICOM_FOLDER/:/mnt rnair07/bidskit --indir=/mnt/DICOM --outdir=/mnt/BIDS
 </pre>

-Else, if you downloaded the source and set up your local env., do:
+Else, if you downloaded the source and set up your local environment, you can use any of the following:
 <pre>
+% dcm2bids.py
+% dcm2bids.py -i mydicom
 % dcm2bids.py -i mydicom -o mybids
 </pre>

 The first pass conversion will create new translator dictionary (Protocol_Translator.json) in the root DICOM folder.
 This has been prefilled with the protocol series names from the DICOM header of all unique series detected in the original DICOM files.
 The command will also create the new BIDS directory containing a single temporary conversion directory containing Nifti images and JSON sidecars for all series in the source DICOM folder:

 <pre>
-mydicom
+derivatives/
+└── conversion/
     ├── Protocol_Translator.json
+dicom/
 └── Ra0950
-    └── ses-first
+    └── first/
         └── ...
-    └── ses-second
+    └── second/
         └── ...
 └── Ra0951
-    └── ses-first
+    └── first/
         └── ...
-    └── ses-second
+    └── second/
         └── ...
-mybids
+source/
+work/
+└── conversion/
+    └── sub-Ra0950/
-└── conv
+        └── ses-first/
+            ├── sub-Ra0950_ses-first_....nii.gz
+            ├── sub-Ra0950_ses-first_....json

 </pre>

 ### Edit Translator Dictionary

 Open Protocol_Translator.json in a text editor.
-Initially it will look something like the following, with the series name and directory fields set to their default values of "EXCLUDE_BIDS_Name" and "EXCLUDE_BIDS_Directory" (the double quotes a JSON requirement):
+Initially it will look something like the following, with the series name and directory fields set to their default values of "EXCLUDE_BIDS_Name" and "EXCLUDE_BIDS_Directory" (the double quotes are a JSON requirement):

 <pre>
 {
     "Localizer":[
+        "EXCLUDE_BIDS_Directory"
         "EXCLUDE_BIDS_Name",
-        "EXCLUDE_BIDS_Directory"
+        "UNASSSIGNED"
     ],
     "rsBOLD_MB_1":[
+        "EXCLUDE_BIDS_Directory"
         "EXCLUDE_BIDS_Name",
-        "EXCLUDE_BIDS_Directory"
+        "UNASSSIGNED"
     ],
     "T1_2":[
+        "EXCLUDE_BIDS_Directory"
         "EXCLUDE_BIDS_Name",
-        "EXCLUDE_BIDS_Directory"
+        "UNASSSIGNED"
     ],
     "Fieldmap_rsBOLD":[
-        "acq-fmap",
-        "fmap"
+        "EXCLUDE_BIDS_Directory"
+        "EXCLUDE_BIDS_Name",
+        "UNASSSIGNED"
     ],
     ...
 }
 </pre>

-Edit the BIDS name and directory values with the BIDS-compliant filename (excluding the sub-xxxx prefix) and the BIDS purpose directory name (anat, func, fmap, etc).
+Edit the BIDS Directory and Name entries for each series with the BIDS-compliant filename suffix (excluding the sub-xxxx_ses-xxxx_ prefix and any file extensions) and the BIDS purpose directory name (anat, func, fmap, etc).
 In the example above, this might look something like the following:

 <pre>
 {